Getting your Thai Driving License is a must if you're living in Thailand.

-In short, if you're an expat living in Thailand, your driving license from home isn't really valid here (even if sometime the police is fine with it) and your international driving license isn't valid forever.
+In short, if you're an expat living in Thailand, your driving license from home isn't really valid here (even if sometimes the police are fine with it) and your international driving license isn't valid forever.

 As I said above, if you live for more than 6 months in Thailand, you're legally required to have a Thai driving license.